Mayurifag/umom/README.md

 * Works *exactly how I need it*, so I won't merge features I don't like.
 Though, forking is fine, but it should comply LGPLv3 license, as considered in LICENSE file.

-## Why so weird name, bro?

-I don't know, I just like "umom" name and took chatgpt's idea what abbreviation may look like.

 ## How to use